-What issues does the Code Compliance Officer address?
+What issues do the Code Compliance Officer address?

 - Junk/Abandoned vehicles on private property